Kid Size Fall Trees

 TRUNK & BRANCHES

-2. Scoot their legs together, place their arms slightly bent, and tuck in their clothing so that you have a smoother silhouette to trace.
+2. Scoot their legs together, place their arms slightly bent, tuck in their clothing so that you have a smoother silhouette to trace, then trace their body and extended fingers.

-5. Place your table cover onto your workspace and unroll the paper over it.
+1. Place your table cover onto your workspace and unroll the paper over it.

-8. You can add branches where their head was, more around their arms, and/or extend the fingers.
+4. Add more branches where their head was, more around their arms, and/or extend the fingers.

-Let dry for 10 minutes.
+5. Let the tree dry for 10 minutes.

 1. Once dry, roll up the bottom portion to free up space.
 Hold together with paper clips.

-Micah’s finished tree!
+Matthias’s and Micah’s finished tree!

 Happy crafting!